THE “GOD’S VOICE” CONFERENCE

 “A man also or woman that hath a familiar spirit, or that is a wizard, shall surely be put to death.”

 Winkie Pratney defines the term “mavin” as “a researcher and public communicator with the ability to take existing ideas, break them down to simpler forms and make them practical and freely available to others.”
-(Meet Winkie) Pratney’s definition sounds quite harmless.
-However, his article on the Supernatural, “Knowing God’s Will,” does not recommend harmless ideas but dangerous occult practices which God has strictly forbidden under penalty of death and damnation.
-Based on his teaching that seeking visions, angelic visitations, hearing “God’s Voice” and angelic voices is the way to know God’s will, and the Hebrew etymology of the word, mavin, Winkie Pratney would be a wizard, that is “one who understands” how to conjure spirits and is making this hidden knowledge (“gnosis”) of Jewish mysticism “practical and freely available to others.”
+(Meet Winkie) This definition sounds quite harmless, however, Pratney's article on the Supernatural, “Knowing God’s Will,” does not recommend harmless activities but dangerous occult practices which God has strictly forbidden under penalty of death and damnation.
+Based on his teaching that seeking visions, angelic visitations, hearing “God’s Voice” and angelic voices is the way to know God’s will, and the Hebrew etymology of the word, mavin, Winkie Pratney would be a wizard, that is “one who understands” how to conjure spirits and he is making this hidden knowledge (“gnosis”) of Jewish mysticism “practical and freely available to others.”

 JESUIT SPIRITUAL FORMATION REPRESENTED AT GOD’S VOICE IS COUNTER-REFORMATION

 For an Evangelical Christian conference, there was a notable Catholic and ecumenical presence among the God’s Voice speakers.
 Besides Stephen Black, Peter LaBarbera whose organization, Americans for Truth About Homosexuality, interacts largely with Catholic organizations such as LifeSite News, Catholic Action, etc.